dagny099/citation-compass/STREAMLIT_README.md

 ### Common Issues

 1. **Model Not Found**:
-   - Ensure `reference-codebases/citation-map-dashboard/models/` contains the trained model
+   - Ensure `models/` directory contains the trained model
    - Check file permissions and paths

 2. **Paper Not in Model**: